When to switch a contractor to an employee agreement

 We’ve taken you through the contractor test before and you can see the entire test as a refresher below.

 The tests are simply indicators.
-There's no rule that you must met 9/9 of the tests to classify a worker either as an employee or contractor.
+There's no rule that you must meet all of the 9 tests to classify a worker either as an employee or contractor.

 Of course, if a case is brought before a court then all the 9 factors will be taken into account and the court will make a definitive decision whether the worker is a contractor or employee.